-To set up the router's iTunes server to play music on iTunes:
+To set up therouter's iTunes server to play music on iTunes:

-- 1. Connect a USB storage device to the USB port on your router. - 2.
+- 1. Connect a USB storage device to a USB port on your router. - 2.
 If your USB storage device uses a power supply, connect it.

 You must use the power supply when you connect the USB storage device to the router.